agitso/utility/README.md

-utility
+Ag.Utility
 =======

-TYPO3 Package with different small and often used utilities
+TYPO3 Flow package with different small and often used utilities.